Guide

 # => Authenticated as you@icloud.com (iCloud)

 iCloud calendars are often personal, household, or subscription-driven rather than enterprise-owned.
-That changes the operational questions.
-The first thing to verify is not usually a tenant policy.
-It is whether the calendar is yours, shared with edit access, or just a read-only subscription.
+A typical iCloud user has 3-5 calendars mixing owned, shared, and subscribed ICS feeds.
+The first check before writing automation is whether each calendar is owned (read-write), shared with edit access, or a read-only subscription like a holiday feed.

 # See every calendar and whether it is read-only